You might think I’m strange, but I get excited about growing lettuce in winter.

-YOU MIGHT THINK I’M STRANGE, but right about Valentine’s Day I start to crave homegrown salad greens.
+Right about Valentine’s Day I start to crave homegrown salad greens.
 I’m not talking about the store-bought, stale greens that travel thousands of miles to your plate.
-Blah!
-I mean the heirloom varieties that are sweet, spicy and maybe a touch peppery.
-So this year I’m considering growing lettuce in the winter and very early spring.

 Option 1: winter sow salad greens

 Most frequently, gardeners winter sow flowers, transplanting them into the ground when the weather turns consistently warm.
-The seeds are sown in the cold of winter and the seeds decide when it is warm enough to germinate just like in the wild.
+The seeds are sown in the cold of winter.
 The mini-greenhouses give the plants a head start similar to starting plants indoors under grow lights.